 Since Leaving Office

-The former President created the Clinton Foundation in 2001.
-It has five areas of focus: improving global health, increasing education for girls, reducing childhood diseases, creating economic opportunity, and climate change.
-It works through local community partnerships.
-He has served as UN Envoy for Tsunami Recovery and is a Special Envoy to Haiti.
+The Clinton Foundation works through local community partnerships.
+He has served as U.N.
+Envoy for Tsunami Recovery and is a Special Envoy to Haiti.

 Other Presidents' Economic Policies